ULHPC/tutorials/tools/conda/README.md

 - user-wide installation, where a package are installed in a special directory in the user home directory and are available to the user only, and
 - environment installation where a package is only available inside the environment where it was installed.

-User-wide installations are a special case of environment installations, where a special environment for each user is loaded by default.

 Python is now part of many Linux distributions, such as [Debian](https://wiki.debian.org/Python).
 This means now that users cannot (or should not) install packages system-wide using `pip`.
 User-wide and `venv` environment installations are still possible though.

 To install a package user-wide use the command:
 ```
 $ pip install --user <package_name>
 ```
+User-wide installations install packages in a directory at the users home directory.
+Python searches for packages in the user installation path first.
+This packages are meant to be installed with the system Python and run without root privileges.
+Thus user-wide installation are more appropriate extend the system functionality for a single user.

+For most applications, functionality should be installed in a virtual environment.
 To use a `venv` environment, first initialize the environment in some directory.
-The official distribution of Python comes packaged with the `venv` module that can create a virtual environment of your choice with the command:
+The official distribution of Python comes packaged with the `venv` module that can create a virtual environment with the command:
 ```
-$ pytho -m venv <path_to_directory>
+$ python -m venv <path_to_directory>
 ```
 You activate the environment with
 ```